pixelcluster/pixelcluster.github.io/_posts/2023-05-11-Hang-Exploration-Splitgate.md

 These commands might also be involved in the hang, so I tried finding out which commands the CP was executing when the hang happened.
-RADV has integrated debug functionality for this exact purpose, which can be enabled by setting an environment variable named `RADV_DEBUG` to `"hang"`.
+RADV has integrated debug functionality that can help with exactly this, which can be enabled by setting an environment variable named `RADV_DEBUG` to `"hang"`.
 But when I tried triggering the hang with this environment variable in place, it started up just fine!